Police find 33-year-old man with medical condition - NewsBreak

 SAN ANTONIO - Civil Rights Attorney Ben Crump is calling on the Hays County Sheriff's Office to release video of the shooting that left Joshua Leon Wright dead.
 Court records show Wright was in jail on multiple charges, including failure to appear and evading arrest.
 Last month, he was taken...

-SAN ANTONIO - It’s the first baby born in San Antonio at North Central Baptist Hospital.
-Born just 2 seconds after midnight, baby Avery Rose was showered with gifts as part of the 23rd San Antonio’s baby new year’s gift package.
-The New Year’s Baby gift package...
+SAN ANTONIO - The first baby of the new year in San Antonio was delivered at North Central Baptist Hospital.
+Baby Avery Rose was born two seconds after midnight.
+North Central Baptist showered Avery Rose with gifts as part of the 23rd San Antonio baby new year’s gift package.

 San Antonio baby born without skin celebrates 4th birthday